Unbiased likelihood estimation of the Langevin diffusion for animal movement modelling: Introduction

-Location data obtained at a fixed intervals can be modelled using the step selection function (SSF), which model movement between consecutive locations as a product of habitat selection and movement kernel \cite{rhodesSpatially2005, foresterAccounting2009, avgarIntegrated2016, Florko2025}.
-However, SSFs are scale dependent, such that the the parameter estimates depend on the sampling intervals and reflect different ecological processes \cite{signerEstimating2017, fiebergHow2021}.
+Location data obtained at fixed intervals can be modelled using the step selection function (SSF), which models movement between consecutive locations as a product of habitat selection and movement kernels \cite{rhodesSpatially2005, foresterAccounting2009, avgarIntegrated2016, Florko2025}.
+However, SSFs are scale dependent, so that the parameter estimates depend on the sampling intervals and reflect different ecological processes \cite{signerEstimating2017, fiebergHow2021}.
 Further, these models are less suitable for data where the sampling interval is irregular, for example, locations obtained using Argos-linked tags, tags that are duty cycled (i.e., programmed to cycle through different sampling rates), or when jointly modelling tags with different sampling intervals \cite{avgarIntegrated2016, fiebergHow2021, Florko2025}.
-To contend with these problems, various continuous-time models have been proposed, including SSFs with time-dependent distributions \cite{eisaguirreRayleigh2024, hofmannMethods2024}, the continuous-time correlated random walk \cite{johnson2008}, move-persistence model \cite{jonsenMovement2019}, and more recently, the Langevin diffusion process model \cite{Michelot2019}.
+To contend with these problems, various continuous-time models have been proposed, including SSFs with time-dependent distributions \cite{eisaguirreRayleigh2024, hofmannMethods2024}, continuous-time correlated random walks \cite{johnson2008}, move-persistence models \cite{jonsenMovement2019}, and more recently, Langevin diffusions \cite{Michelot2019}.